Gabegi/agentic-retrieval-chunking/docs/extraction-pipeline.md

 against what's currently indexed (by last-modified date) and classified:

 - **New** — not indexed yet → goes on to chunking/embedding.
-- **Updated** — modified since it was last indexed → its old chunks are deleted and it goes on to be re-chunked/re-embedded.
+- **Updated** — modified since it was last indexed → flagged as *stale* (see below) and goes on to be re-chunked/re-embedded.
 - **Unchanged** — skipped, unless `force=true` was passed.
-- **Removed** — was indexed before, isn't in this run's output at all → its chunks are deleted outright, since a document search should never surface results for something that no longer exists in the source.
+- **Removed** — was indexed before, isn't in this run's output at all → flagged as *stale*, with no replacement content coming.

 This is exactly why step 5's validation matters: "removed" is *inferred* from absence.
-If the export were broken and only returned half the real documents, every document in the missing half would look "removed" and get deleted from the live index — which is precisely the failure mode the magnitude-shift check exists to catch.
+If the export were broken and only returned half the real documents, every document in the missing half would look "removed" — which is precisely the failure mode the magnitude-shift check exists to catch.

+**Nothing is deleted from the search index at this point.** This step only produces a list of *stale document ids* (updated + removed) and passes it forward to the chunk/embed/upload steps.
+See "Stale-chunk cleanup" below for why the deletion itself is deferred to the very end of the pipeline, and `docs/chunking-pipeline.md` for what happens to these documents in the meantime.

+## Stale-chunk cleanup — deferred, not immediate

+Deleting a document's old chunks *before* its replacement chunks are ready would leave a real gap: if extraction deleted eagerly and a later step (chunking, embedding, upload) then failed, that document would have **zero** chunks in the index — not stale, just gone — until the next successful run.

+To avoid that, cleanup happens last, in `UploadService.UploadDocumentsAsync`, only after the new chunks for this run have already been uploaded
+successfully:

+1. Every chunk id currently in the index for a stale document id is fetched.
+2. Any id that's part of what was *just* uploaded this run is excluded — re-chunking a document whose content didn't shift enough to change its chunk count typically produces the exact same chunk ids (see `docs/chunking-pipeline.md`), so those get overwritten in place and were never actually stale.
+3. Whatever remains — chunk ids from before that don't correspond to any chunk this run produced — is genuinely orphaned and gets deleted.

+A **removed** document has no new chunks at all, so every one of its old chunk ids ends up in that "remains" set and gets deleted, same as before.
+An **updated** document only loses the specific old chunk ids that its new version no longer produces (e.g. a page that used to split into 3 chunks now fits in 2) — the rest were already overwritten in step 2.

+If chunking, embedding, or upload fails partway through, this cleanup step is never reached — the old chunks stay exactly as they were, stale but present, until the next successful run retries the same document.

 ## If a run gets blocked